 Our constantly growing component library includes 30+ Figma components full of variants and features.
 All the components in Figma are created to match the coded counterpart as closely as possible.
 Our components are designed to be modular and flexible to leave enough room for the team designers and developers to adjust the components to their needs.
 This flexibility is done using variants and things like slots.

 Vocas color system is one of the backbones of Voca and the whole digital brand.
 Our color scales are built with solid contrast in mind.
 Scales use a naming system that is directly connected with the contrast ratio of the color.
 The contrast ratio between scale steps is created equal, and the middle color of every scale has similar contrast against both black and white.
 All this makes the scales versatile and predictable.
 Moving from one scale to another, or from dark mode to light, our scales are there to support designers and helping them to make the right choices.

 Voca typography is based on two custom-made fonts, Telia Sans and Telia Sans Heading.

 Telia Sans is the workhorse of the whole system we use in all functional use cases.
 This means that Telia Sans can be seen in all body texts, buttons, title styles and similar.
-The font is created to be easy to read, modern but legible and packed with enough glyphs and features for all Telia countries and languages.
+The font was made to be easy to read, modern but legible, and packed with enough glyphs and features for all Telia countries and languages.